 I’ve been leading product development teams for over 10 years in different industries (ads, gaming, fintech, tools) and customer segments (consumer, enterprise, SMBs).
-There are a few things have been consistently true across these industries particularly at scale.
+There are a few things have been consistently true across these industries, but particularly at scale.

-I typically broken up my role into three different buckets:
+I typically broken up my role into four different buckets:

 - Product: What are our goals?
 What should we build to achieve these goals?
 Why are these features impactful from a user or business perspective?
 What order (priority) should we build these features?
 How do we measure our success (metrics) against these goals?
 How do we align with other stakeholders (e.g. other product leads, marketing, finance) across the company?
 What are the right health metrics for the product and are we monitoring them effectively?
 What parts of the product should we deprecate?